On inverse mean curvature flow in Schwarzschild space and Kottler space: Inverse mean curvature flow in Schwarzchild manifold

 Thus we obtain

 which is equivalent to \eqref{main-inequ}.
 If the equality holds in \eqref{main-inequ}, then $Q(t)$ is a constant in $t$.
 From the proof of Proposition \ref{prop-mono}, the hypersurface $\Sigma_0$ is totally umbilical.
 It follows from the Codazzi equations that $\overline{Ric}(\nu,e_i)=0$ for any tangent vector fields $e_i$.
 Since $m>0$, the expression \eqref{expre-Ric} of Ricci curvature implies that the radial vector $\pt_r$ is either parallel or orthogonal to the unit normal vector $\nu$ of $\Sigma_0$.
 By the star-shapedness of $\Sigma_0$, $\pt_r$ is parallel to $\nu$ at each point of $\Sigma_0$ and then $\Sigma_0$ is a coordinate sphere $\{s\}\times \SS^{n-1}$.
+This completes the proof of Theorem \ref{main-thm}.